 The deadline for self-correcting significant operational failures is extended to July 15, 2020, if the deadline would otherwise expire during the period of April 1 to July 14.

 This extension is limited, as it only affects plans with off-calendar plan years.
-Additionally, the extension does not appear to be available for other time-sensitive actions under the self-correction program under EPCRS, such as the required 45-day notice for safe harbor corrections of missed salary deferrals.
+Additionally, the extension doesn't appear to be available for other time-sensitive actions under the self-correction program under the Employee Plans Compliance Resolution System (EPCRS), such as the required 45-day notice for safe harbor corrections of missed salary deferrals.

 10 Deposit of IRA contributions, refund of excess IRA contributions, and/or recharacterization of IRA contributions